-Starting fall 2013, the Visual and Communication Arts Department at Eastern Mennonite University will be offering a course in Conservation Photography.
+New for 2013, the Visual and Communication Arts Department at Eastern Mennonite University now offers a course in Conservation Photography.

 Conservation Photography explores the intersection of photography and environmental preservation.
 Topics include aesthetic responses to the natural world, visual documentation of ecosystems, conservation advocacy and the relationship between human communities and the natural world.
-Partnering with local environmental organizations and EMU environmental science classes, students will explore regional environmental issues through photo essays.
+Partnering with local environmental organizations and EMU environmental science classes, students explore regional environmental issues through photography.